JaredSystems/JaredSystems/README.md

 **Some projects I've been working on:**

-* **[Marmot Systems](https://www.marmotsystems.com/)**: A Direct Store Delivery (DSD) and accounting B2B solution for companies.
-While working as a business partner at a dairy company, we relied on similar software, but it was bloated and expensive.
+* **[Marmot Systems](https://www.marmotsystems.com/)**: Direct Store Delivery (DSD) and accounting B2B solution for companies.
+Worked as a business partner at a dairy company, we relied on similar software, but it was bloated and expensive.
 So, I built my own solution.

-* **[Galaxity Learning](https://www.galaxitylearning.com/signin)**: An automated AI math tutoring app integrated into school LMS systems.
+* **[Galaxity Learning](https://www.galaxitylearning.com/signin)**: Automated AI math tutoring app integrated into school LMS systems.
 While tutoring math to children during college, I wanted to create a gamified learning app for them that integrates with teacher tools like Schoology and Google Classroom.
 Currently 90% complete and on pause as i'm mostly working on Marmot Systems.

 * **[Cryptography Library](https://github.com/CalculusCoder/c-cryptography-library)**: A cryptography library supporting 2 encryption ciphers and 1 key exchange algorithm (Diffie-Hellman).
 The core logic is built in C, with a Node.js bridge via Child Process and a frontend for encrypting text.